 You may be asking why some people don’t stay sober when they go to these programs.
-Addiction is a very powerful disease, and some people aren’t able to follow the outline alone.
-Some people only go to meetings, but they never work the program, which is a common source of relapse.
-The relief and recovery of the program comes from thoroughly working the steps to prevent relapse.
+Addiction is a very powerful disease that causes changes in the brain, and relying on willpower is typically not enough for those in recovery to stay sober.
+Some people only go to meetings but do not complete the steps, which is a common source of relapse.
+Lasting changes come from thoroughly working the steps for relapse prevention.